 The House Appropriations Committee's version of the FY2005 VA-HUD-IA appropriations bill (H.R.
 5041, H.Rept.
 108-674) cut NASA's request from \$16.2 billion to \$15.1 billion.
 NASA's FY2004 appropriation is \$15.4 billion.
 The committee cut funds from several of the programs associated with a new exploration initiative (see CRS Report RS21720) announced by President Bush in January.
 The Senate Appropriations Committee (S. 2825, S.Rept.
 108-353) recommended \$16.4 billion, including \$800 million in emergency spending (\$500 million for the space shuttle and \$300 million for a robotic servicing mission to the Hubble Space Telescope).
-A pending FY2004 supplemental appropriations bill (H.R.
-5072) includes \$126 million for NASA in connection with damage to its facilities at Kennedy Space Center due to Hurricane Frances.
+The FY2005 Military Construction Appropriations and Emergency Supplemental Hurricane Relief Appropriations Act (P.L.
+108-324) includes \$126 million for NASA for hurricane relief in connection with damage to its facilities at Kennedy Space Center, FL.
 The Senate Commerce Committee ordered reported a FY2005-2009 NASA authorization bill (S. 2541) that closely parallels the requested funding level.

 DOD requested a total space budget of \$21.7 billion in FY2005, compared with \$20 billion in FY2004.
-Among the topics on which Congress is focusing are cost and schedule problems with a new early warning satellite system, SBIRS-High; whether to embark on development of a Space Based Radar system whose life cycle costs could be \$25-30 billion or more; and a scheduled satellite sensor mission, NFIRE, that may involve an impact between the sensor and a missile.
+Among the topics of congressional interest are: cost and schedule issues with a new early warning satellite system, SBIRS-High; whether to embark on development of a Space Based Radar system whose life cycle costs could be \$25-30 billion or more; and a scheduled satellite sensor mission, NFIRE, that may involve an impact between the sensor and a missile.
 The FY2005 DOD appropriations act was signed into law on August 5, 2004 (P.L.
 108-287).
 The FY2005 DOD authorization bill (H.R.
-4200/S. 2400) is in conference.
+4200) is awaiting signature by the President.
 Actions on SBIRS-High, SBR, and NFIRE are described herein.